Burnsville is committed to innovation that supports environmental, human and financial vitality for our community and future generations.

 - Plant native flowers and grasses.
 Native plants need 50% less water than other species, while providing habitat for pollinators.
 Learn about how turn your lawn from turf grass to habitat at our Environmentally-Friendly Landscaping page.

 - Reduce food waste.
 Food is 20% of what’s in Minnesota’s trash and the majority of that food could have been eaten or donated.
 Reducing food waste could save a family of four over $1,000 every year.
 Learn how you can prevent wasted food at Dakota County’s Prevent Food Waste website.
 Any food scraps or food waste can be brought Burnsville’s organics dropsite at Civic Center Park, 260 Civic Center Parkway.
 Sign up through Dakota County.
+Make sure everything is bagged - free BPI certified compostable bags are available at the dropsite or use a paper bag.

 Sustainability is incorporated into City projects to reduce greenhouse gas emissions and energy use, protect water sources, and enhance our natural spaces.